-In accordance with ASC 205-20, the sale of the TDG Assets has been accounted for as a discontinued operation.
-Accordingly, the operating results of the TDG Assets for three months ending March 31, 2013 and 2012, along with the years ending December 31, 2012 and 2011 have been reclassified as discontinued operations on our consolidated Statements of Operations and in the following discussion of our results of operations and financial condition.
+In accordance with ASC 205-20, the sale of the TDG Assets has been accounted for as discontinued operation.
+Accordingly, the operating results of the TDG Assets for the years ending December 31, 2012 and 2011 have been reclassified as discontinued operations on our consolidated Statements of Operations and in the following Management Discussion of Results from Operations.